MarkAStevens04/CSC413/README.md

 - Multi-Node Management
   - We manage concurrent training of multiple models, even if worker nodes utilize a Network File System (NFS).
 Allows for synchronous model training, speeding up hyper-parameter search.
 - Big-Data Management
   - For data pre-processing, leveraged saving to different files to allow one large pre-processing run to be completed, and never performed again.
 Significantly improves speed of algorithm.
 Only saved relevant information to improve maximum capacity.
+Can specify set of protein codes & use it to train or evaluate models.
 - Extensive Logging
   - To enable quick debugging in multi-node environments, we use extensive data logging to track errors as they occur.
 We 'fail gracefully', allowing for this large project to handle unexpected cases & continue training even if exceptions occur.
 - Model Saves